MichaelCurrin/code-cookbook/recipes/other/editor-config.md

 ---
 title: EditorConfig
-description: How to setup a `.editorconfig` file for your project
+description: How to set up a `.editorconfig` file for your project
 ---